Time icon

 • Signatures: Obtain signatures from the employee and a Human Resources team member.

-If your employees use their personal phones or other mobile devices to complete work-related tasks during the business day, then providing a stipend positions you as an employer that cares about your people.
+If your employees use their personal phones or other mobile devices to complete work-related tasks during the business day, then providing a stipend positions you as an employer who cares about your people.

 1. Design your perks program by setting the amount and eligible spend categories.